 Addressing the bane of implementation

 Finally, a law that provides substantive rights is likely to be futile in actualising those rights (and in this case, contributing to HIV control efforts) if it is not endowed with rigorous obligations and systems to ensure effective implementation.
 This law retains most of the enforcement mechanisms that were suggested in the original draft.
-Institutions of a certain size are required to set up grievance redress mechanisms, and state governments are expected to appoint and vest powers and obligations under the law with ombudspersons.
+Institutions of a certain size are required to set up grievance redress mechanisms with complaints officers, and state governments are expected to appoint and vest powers and obligations under the law with ombudspersons.
 These mechanisms are intended to be cost-effective and speedy ways in which aggrieved people can seek justice and alternative (but not replacement) options to an often archaic, expensive and inaccessible court system.
 Special procedures such as suppression of identity orders to facilitate litigation by people living with HIV to approach courts, and civil liability instead of the futile criminalisation of violators are also given a fillip in the law.

-Indeed, the HIV Act is a positive, progressive social legislati measure that should contribute in effectively dealing with the HIV epidemic where it continues to fester – in groups of people who find themselves marginalised and vulnerable.
+Indeed, the HIV Act is a positive, progressive social legislative measure that should contribute in effectively dealing with the HIV epidemic where it continues to fester – in groups of people who find themselves marginalised and vulnerable.
 It has come to pass after inordinate delay, and will only bear fruit if it is backed with financial and human resources that ensure its effective and humane implementation.
 Furthermore, it is hoped that the HIV Act acts as a precursor for broader health legislation to provide rights and obligations in the context of healthcare, make health systems and personnel more accountable, and fully realise the right to health for all Indians.